Trafitto/AbortinoLeg/README.md

 ## Getting Started

-I use this awesome 3D printed [models](https://www.thingiverse.com/thing:38159) find on thingiverse, It is very minimalist but prints quickly.
+I 3D printed this awesome [models](https://www.thingiverse.com/thing:38159) found on thingiverse, it is very minimalist but prints quickly.

-It use the smal and cheap 9G servos.
+It use the small and cheap 9G servos.

 With the model there is also the code but I'm having fun rewriting by myself.

 ## Project

-I am planning to use a NodeMCU but for now I am doing tests using a Genuino Mega (I am using this as I had this)
+I am planning to use a NodeMCU but for now I am doing tests using a Genuino Mega because I have it.

 You can see it in action